 How the cleaning equipment was stored hid several types of waste, including time, effort, energy, transportation and product.
 Space waste was caused by broken, dead inventory sitting in the environment for years.
 The office work environment was no better.
 Cubicle walls went uncleaned, hastening the decline of this costly asset.
 Floors did not reflect a professional environment.

-I call these the five whys of why you should apply lean to your cleaning function.
+I call these the 5 whys of why you should apply lean to your cleaning function.

 First Why: It increases the productivity of your cleaning teams.
 They will spend more time doing the value-added activity of cleaning and less of the non-value-added time of getting ready to clean or moving things around unnecessarily.